nas5w/interview-guide/docs/behavioral.md

 - **A**ction - What action did you personally take to make the situation better (or if it was a mistake, what mistake did you make)?
 - **R**esult - What was the result?
 How did your action get things back on track?
 Or what happened as a result of your mistake?

-If appropriate to the situation, add a final thougth on what you learned.
+If appropriate to the situation, add a final thought on what you learned.
 Companies like when candidates are capable of reflection and self-improvement.

 ### Quantify!

 Be sure to quantify your successes.
 Many organizations are data-driven and expect you to be as well.
-If possible try to tie your successes to revenue generated or, if not possible, tie your successes to something known to be correlated with revenue generated.
+If possible, try to tie your successes to revenue generated or, if not possible, tie your successes to something known to be correlated with revenue generated.
 Some good metrics that you may have affected:

 - Revenue
 - Number of users